 This course provides experience using CD ROM and on-line research tools and hands-on experience for advanced hardware support and troubleshooting.
 Emphasis is placed on troubleshooting network adapter cards and cabling, network storage devices, the DOS workstation, and network printing.
 Upon completion, students should be able to analyze, diagnose, research, and fix network hardware problems.
+This course is a unique concentration requirement in the Network Administration & Support concentration in the Information Systems program.
 Prerequisite: CIS 274 or CIS 275.